 Always read your Certificate of Insurance and Product Disclosure Statement (PDS) to understand your benefit limit and any sub-limits on certain conditions or therapies.

 Don’t wait for the right opportunity to get covered

-When you shop around for pet insurance, you should be keeping all this in mind.
+It’s important to keep pet insurance exclusions in mind while you’re shopping around for an insurance plan, to make sure you’re covered when your furry friend needs it most.
 However, what’s truly important is finding cover that insures your pet against as much as possible, as soon as possible.
 For all the things that pet insurance excludes from cover, there’s plenty more that it will cover.